State Water Board

 NEWS

+Coverage of PFAS is supported by Carollo.
 In 2018, the media seized on a story about a small dairy farm in Maine that was forced to no longer produce milk due to sludge and biosolids spread on the farm as fertilizer under a state-sponsored program from 1983 to 2004.
-Wastewater utilities were quickly blamed for another environmental disaster, not of their own...
+Wastewater utilities were quickly blamed for...

 -